All Episodes

 He had a very relaxed, almost lazy pronunciation of the word Negroes.

-In I, G G R A H S. That's how he pronounced it.
+That's how he pronounced it.

 Now we move on, ladies and gentlemen.

-Rinaldus Magnus.
+Ronaldus Magnus.

-Some months later, October 27, 1964, Ronald Reagan televised speech in support, Barry Goldwater's speech entitled Time for Choosing.
+Some months later, October 27, 1964, Ronald Reagan televised speech in support, Barry Goldwater's speech entitled A Time for Choosing.

 So they're going to solve all the problems of human misery through government and government planning.

-Well, now if government planning and welfare have the answer, and they've had almost 30 years of it, shouldn't we expect government to read the score to us once in a while?
+Well, now, if government planning and welfare have the answer, and they've had almost 30 years of it, shouldn't we expect government to read the score to us once in a while?

 But the reverse is true.

-Each year the need grows greater.
+Each year, the need grows greater, the program grows greater.

 Right?